 Activities and Methods

-This is a mixed-methods, realist evaluation in three phases, running from November 2021 – January 2024.
+This was a mixed-methods, realist evaluation in three phases, running from November 2021 – January 2024.

-Phase 1: This phase will include interviews with professional stakeholders as the pilot is being established, in order to ascertain their expectations for the pilot, experiences of its set-up, and identify barriers and facilitators of the implementation of FDAC in Wales.
-Simultaneously, we will carry out a policy and research review.
+Phase 1: This phase included interviews with professional stakeholders as the pilot was being established, in order to ascertain their expectations for the pilot, experiences of its set-up, and identify barriers and facilitators of the implementation of FDAC in Wales.
+Simultaneously, carried out a policy and research review.

-Phase 2: We will interview families and professional stakeholders, in addition to observing court hearings, at various time points throughout proceedings.
-Qualitative data obtained during this phase will be used to produce, test and refine updated versions of a previously developed programme theory in iterative cycles using realist synthesis.
+Phase 2: We interviewed families and professional stakeholders, in addition to observing court hearings, at various time points throughout proceedings.
+Qualitative data obtained during this phase was be used to produce, test and refine updated versions of a previously developed programme theory in iterative cycles using realist synthesis.

-Phase 3: We will conduct follow up interviews with the same families involved in Phase 2 (as far as possible).
-We will also analysise quantitative data collected by the FDAC site and finalise our programme theory of how FDAC works in Wales.
+Phase 3: We conducted follow up interviews with the same families involved in Phase 2 (as far as possible).
+We also analysed quantitative data collected by the FDAC site and finalised our programme theory of how FDAC works in Wales.

 Findings